AtomLinter/linter-glsl/README.md

 ## Developing

 The glslangValidator tool is in development, and the released Windows and Linux versions appear to be built from a development branch rather than tags.
 This makes linting its output something of a moving target.
-This, combined with the fact that there is now official MacOS release has made consistent testing across the three main platforms hard.
-Currently glslangValidator master is used for the Travis build which targets MacOS.
-If you're developing on a Mac and want to run the unit tests, see `.travis.yml` for an example of how to get this.
+This, combined with the fact that there is no official MacOS release has made consistent testing across the three main platforms hard.

 ## Acknowledgements